owncloud/ocis/changelog/unreleased/nats-tls.md

-Enhancement: Secure the nats connectin with TLS
+Enhancement: Secure the nats connection with TLS

 Encyrpted the connection to the event broker using TLS.
 Per default TLS is not enabled but can be enabled by setting either `OCIS_EVENTS_ENABLE_TLS=true` or the respective service configs: